libretro/libretro-database/README.md

 	rom ( name "Asteroids (Europe).a26" size 8192 crc 0A2F8288 md5 8CF0D333BBE85B9549B1E6B1E2390B8D sha1 1CB8F057ACAD6DC65FEF07D3202088FF4AE355CD )
 )
 ```
-If other `Atari - 2600.dat` files exist and contain further metadata for the same crc, they would be compiled together with that entry's information in the `.rdb`.
-For example, [`metadat/developer/Atari - 2600.dat`](https://github.com/libretro/libretro-database/blob/master/metadat/developer/Atari%20-%202600.dat#L297) would confer `developer "Atari"`.
+If other `Atari - 2600.dat` files exist in the repository and contain further metadata for the same crc, the data would be compiled together in the `.rdb`.
+For example, [`metadat/developer/Atari - 2600.dat`](https://github.com/libretro/libretro-database/blob/master/metadat/developer/Atari%20-%202600.dat#L297) would confer `developer "Atari"` to the above data.

+#### `.dat` Headers

+The `description " "` and `comment " "` fields within a libretro `clrmamepro ( )` header should explain the origin, source, and/or reason for the dat file's existence.
+Those header fields are intended for documentation purposes and are ignored by RetroArch, and can be changed in the associated build script (or changed directly in the `.dat` in the case of a manual ad hoc dat file) without issue.

 ## Repository Contents

 The non-exhaustive list below serves as a guide to various folders/files in the repository.

-- [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions from users who haved used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
+- [`cht`](cht) Cheat codes to various games, collected from any available source on the web including by manual contributions from users who have used RetroArch's built-in [memory address/value search feature](https://docs.libretro.com/guides/cheat-codes/#retroarch-new-cheat-code-searching) to construct new cheat codes.
 - [`cursors`](cursors) Methods to query playlists.
-- [`dat`](dat) Mostly customized DAT files maintained by the libretro team, including:
+- [`dat`](dat) Customized DAT files maintained by the libretro team, including:
-  - Items that do/did not have contemporary documentation by upstream database groups, e.g. Virtual Console variants of SNES games
+  - Subset data coverage for games or variants that do/did not have contemporary documentation by upstream database groups, e.g. Virtual Console variants of SNES games, fan translations of NEC PC-98 games, and a superceded squib for PSP Minis.
-  - [DOS](https://github.com/libretro/libretro-database/blob/master/dat/DOS.dat) sourced from TotalDOS via [libretro-database-dos](https://github.com/robloach/libretro-database-dos)
-  - Games for monolithic non-generalized cores (Cave Story, Doom, Quake, etc)
+  - Monolithic non-generalized cores, e.g. Cave Story, Doom, Quake, etc.
-  - Some imports from upstream groups in order to establish [precedence](#precedence) in the compilation, e.g. GameCube data from GameTDB, although most dats from upstream groups reside in [`metadat`](metadat).
+  - Data adapted from upstream sources that cover a relatively small number of systems and can therefore can be housed together in a single repository folder without conflict, e.g. DOS, ScummVM, and GameTDB coverage of GameCube and Wii data.
+(Though many dats from upstream groups reside in [`metadat`](metadat).)
-- [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, MAME, TOSEC), plus various collections of metadata (some of which may be deprecated).
+- [`metadat`](metadat) Several principal third-party DATs (e.g. No-Intro, Redump, MAME, TOSEC) that each cover a large number of systems and therefore require their own folders in the repository, plus various collections of metadata (some of which may be deprecated).
 Examples:
   - [`bbfc`](metadat/bbfc) British Board of Film Classification's ratings for age-appropriateness.
   - [`elspa`](metadat/elspa) Age-appropriateness/content ratings from the Entertainment and Leisure Software Publishers Association aka the Association for UK Interactive Entertainment ("Ukie").
-  - [`fbneo-split`](metadat/fb-neosplit) Includes an XML database (sourced from Logiqx's DTD ROM Management) unique to Arcade ROM scanning: it must be manually selected by the user when running a Manual Scan, it defines the component files within each ROM archive, and is not part of the `.rdb` compile.
+  - [`fbneo-split`](metadat/fbneo-split) Includes an XML database (sourced from Logiqx's DTD ROM Management) unique to Arcade ROM scanning: it must be manually selected by the user when running a Manual Scan, it defines the component files within each ROM archive, and is not part of the `.rdb` compile.
 (Also contains a typical `.dat` that treats `.zip` archives as the operative game file as is conventional for arcade emulation.)
   - [`mame`](metadat/mame) Similar to `fbneo-split` above.
   - [`hacks`](metadat/hacks) Data for modified (or "hacked") versions of commercially released games.
 Many of these data are set by direct manual commits on the Libretro Github.
   - [`homebrew`](metadat/homebrew) Data for non-officially-published games created by independent creators/programmers.